Results.

 |

-Private consultations between magistrate and prosecution/witness in accused's absence made the conviction unsafe.
+Private consultations between magistrate and prosecution in accused’s absence undermined fairness, so convictions were quashed.

 |